SISTERS DIALOGUE

 The pilot program has ended and we hope to expand the program in the future.

-In February 2025, we opened up a community hub called Amanah - A Safer Space for Muslim Women and Youth, to ensure that they feel safe, valued, and supported in this city.
+In February 2025, we opened up a community hub called Amanah - A Safer Space for Muslim Women and Youth, to ensure that they feel safer, valued, and supported in this city.

 ENGAGEMENT AND ADVOCACY